[ Printer Friendly Version ] [ Report Abuse ]

 “Didn’t your Mum say she was using part of your inheritance to buy you a flat?
 Maybe that’s what this is.”
 James had garnered a guess before I could even attempt to think what the letter could be.

 I put the keys down on the table and pulled out the thick sheaf of papers.
 I looked through them quickly, eyes popping wide when I saw the photos, which I quickly handed to James.
 While he was busy looking at the pictures, I began to read the details of the purchase and the specifics of my new flat.
+It also told me that the money had come soley from my mother, in a hand written note from the realtor.
+The flat was in my name though, which meant it was truly entirely mine.

 “James.
 I have a flat.”
 My voice was devoid of major emotions, as I was in shock.
 I expected a nice place, but nothing like this.
 My biggest guess would have been a nice and cozy one bedroom.